-2. It is the duty of the Commission to prepare forecasts at least twice a year to inform the Scottish Budget.
-These forecasts should cover five years and include Scottish onshore GDP, income tax, assigned VAT, devolved taxes, non-domestic rates and devolved social security.
+- 2. It is the duty of the Commission to prepare forecasts at least twice a year to inform the Scottish Budget.
+These forecasts should cover five years and include Scottish onshore Gross Domestic Product (GDP), income tax, assigned Value Added Tax (VAT), devolved taxes, non-domestic rates and devolved social security.
 The Commission must also assess the reasonableness of Ministers' projections as to their borrowing requirements.
-The Commission may also at any time produce forecasts, assumptions and projections in relation to any other fiscal factors it considers appropriate.

-3. The Commission is a non-Ministerial Office responsible for independent economic and fiscal forecasting.
-The Commission develops and runs the forecasting models, producing the forecasts required to fulfil the Commission's statutory duties.

-4. The Scottish Government is responsible for the development and modelling of policy options related to the Scottish Budget, for advising and supporting Ministers in their decisions on policy measures, and for informing the Commission of any policy measures which it considers may affect upon the forecasts that the Commission are responsible for producing.
+In so doing, it takes into consideration the fiscal position more broadly, including other fiscal framework powers, such as the Scotland Reserve, and any funding assumptions made by the Scottish Government.
+The Commission may also at any time produce forecasts, assumptions and projections in relation to any other fiscal factors it considers appropriate. - 3.
+The Commission is a non-Ministerial Office responsible for independent economic and fiscal forecasting.
+The Commission develops and runs the forecasting models, producing the forecasts required to fulfil the Commission's statutory duties. - 4.
+The Scottish Government is responsible for the development and modelling of policy options related to the Scottish Budget, for advising and supporting Ministers in their decisions on policy measures, and for informing the Commission of any policy measures which it considers may affect upon the forecasts that the Commission are responsible for producing.
 Where the judgement of the Commission may affect a policy costing, and those judgements are not currently contained in the models provided by the Commission to the Government, the Commission will look to provide further guidance and analysis to the Government on its judgements in particular instances.
 Where this protocol refers to the Scottish Government, this covers the core Scottish Government and agencies such as Social Security Scotland.